Summer Day Trip to Weeki Wachee Springs State Park

 Plus, the upper section of Weeki Wachee springs and river has avoided the man-made development problems that have spoiled so many other natural gems – no man-made structures, just magnificent trees and natural surroundings.
 And because so much of the river’s bottom is white sand, it looks even more clear and clean.

-Weeki Wachee Springs State Park and Buccaneer Bay is a fun spot to discover and enjoy one of Florida’s crystal clear enchanted springs.
-There’s so much to do at Weeki Wachee, including catching one of Weeki Wachee’s iconic mermaids at a mermaid show, but the fun doesn’t stop there.
+Weeki Wachee Springs State Park and Buccaneer Bay is a fun spot to discover one of Florida’s crystal clear enchanted springs.
+There’s so much to do at Weeki Wachee, including catching one of Weeki Wachee’s iconic mermaids at a mermaid show in their underwater theater, but the fun doesn’t stop there.

 Iconic Mermaids of Weeki Wachee